What is Name Box in Excel?

 Name Box is a tool that shows the active cell address.
 For example, if you have selected the cell C1 this name box will show the active cell address as C1.

 - The first scenario in excel is when we are working with excel by mistake we would press some other key from the keyboard and suddenly our active cell goes missing and we don’t know what is the active cell now.
 How do you find what is the active cell now?

 - The second one is I have seen most of the people use a range of cells as reference for their formulas when we can use named ranges easily without worrying about the wrong range of cells selection and finding the range of cells in the large worksheet.

 Both of the above seems like bigger problems but solutions are as simple as it gets.
-The solution for both the scenarios is “Name Box in Excel”.
+The solution for both scenarios is “Name Box”.
 In this article, we will take you through the tool Name Box.